bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document Object Model - An interface to webpages that can be manipulated via Javascript
 2. What is an event?
+An interaction on a website (click, scroll, key, etc.)
 3. What is an event listener?
+How we program our events, the code that inserts events
 4. Why would we convert a NodeList into an Array?
+So that forEach, map, and filter etc. can be utilized
 5. What is a component?
+Data brought together for reuse in a website
 ### Git Set up

 * [ ] Fork the project into your GitHub user account